Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Introduction

 \subsection{Organization}

-In this survey, we demystify the details of the above four aspects of communication-efficient distributed training algorithms with data parallelism.
+This survey aims to provide a comprehensive analysis of communication-efficient distributed training algorithms with data parallelism, focusing on four key aspects: communication synchronization, system architectures, compression techniques, and scheduling methods.
 The rest of the paper is organized as follows.
-In Section \ref{sec:problemformulation}, we first illustrate the taxonomy of distributed SGD.
-We discuss the synchronous and asynchronous frameworks in Section \ref{sec:async}, followed by the system architectures that support gradient/model aggregation in Section \ref{sec:cenvsdecen}.
+In Section \ref{sec:problemformulation}, we illustrate the key issues of distributed training and propose a taxonomy of related research to summarize existing methods.
+We discuss the synchronous and asynchronous frameworks in Section \ref{sec:async}, followed by an overview of the system architectures that support gradient/model aggregation in Section \ref{sec:cenvsdecen}.
 In Section \ref{sec:quantization} and Section \ref{sec:sparsification}, we introduce the techniques in reducing the communication traffic with gradient/model compression.
 The scheduling methods are introduced in Section \ref{sec:scheduling}.
-We summarize the theoretical convergence bounds in Section \ref{sec:convergence}, and some auxiliary tricks in training deep models with communication-efficient algorithms are present in Section \ref{sec:auxiliary}.
-We summarize some related surveys in this area in Section \ref{sec:related}.
-We finally conclude the paper in Section \ref{sec:conclusion}.
+We summarize the theoretical convergence bounds in Section \ref{sec:convergence}.
+Additionally, we present some auxiliary tricks to train deep models with communication-efficient algorithms in Section \ref{sec:auxiliary}.
+Finally, we conclude the paper in Section \ref{sec:conclusion}.